How to Track Package Shipments in Google Sheets (2026 Guide)

 Because these are native Sheets formulas, you can layer conditional formatting on top (green for Delivered, red for Exception), sort and filter on them, or pipe them into pivot tables and charts.

-Step 4: Track many packages at once (the safe way)
+Step 4: Track many packages at once — just drag-fill

-When you do want a fresh pull — say, you just handed a label to the driver and want to see it scanned — wrap the call in PKG_REFRESH:
+For an instant manual refresh — say, you just handed a label to the driver and want to see it scanned — use the menu: Your Package Tracker → Refresh Live Tracking.
+That re-evaluates every _LIVE cell on the active sheet immediately.

 To see how much quota you have left, drop =PKG_QUOTA() into any cell.
 It is a great thing to park in row 1 of your dashboard.